SH7P42 - Public Health Dissertation (2022/23)

 4. Demonstrate independent judgement to review population health and evidence informed by ethical codes of practice, social inclusion and human rights

-7. Communicate key issues, arguments, findings and conclusions clearly in a style that conforms to academic conventions.
+6. Communicate key issues, arguments, findings and conclusions clearly in a style that conforms to academic conventions.

-Part 2: 12,000 -15,000 word dissertation excluding acknowledgements, abstract, table of contents, references and appendices, to be submitted in Week 13 of the semester in which the dissertation module is registered or as published by the University.
-This is weighted at 90% and must also be passed at least with 50% to pass the module.
+The module will be assessed by a 12,000 -15,000 word dissertation excluding acknowledgements, abstract, table of contents, references and appendices, to be submitted in Week 12 of the semester in which the dissertation is registered as a module.
+The submission date will be published by the University and appears in the course handbook.